 What’s going on?!
 There’s frost building up at the back of your fridge, it’s making loud and disturbing noises, the food is going off – something’s wrong here.
-It’s not meant to be like this!.
+It’s not meant to be like this!
 We’ve all been through broken appliances.
 Whether it’s your fridge/freezer, washing machine, dryer or oven, getting it back in working order is a priority.
+But a big question many people have is “How am I going to finance the repairs or replacement?”.
+In this article Cashfloat guide you through your options…

-Regardless of what’s broken, you can follow this 1-2-3 plan:
+Regardless of what appliance has broken, you can follow this 1-2-3 plan:

 - Can I do it myself?
 You can attempt to diagnose and fix the problem yourself, which will save you time and money.